Julie Bowen: Personal life

-Bowen suffers from the cardiovascular condition bradycardia: her regular heartbeat is below normal.
-As a result, she has had a pacemaker since her early twenties.

 Bowen married Scott Phillips, a real estate investor and software developer, on September 9, 2004.
 They have three sons, the first born in April 2007, and twins born in May 2009, with whom she was visibly pregnant when shooting the pilot for Modern Family.
-She is a self-described "low Protestant."
-In February 2018, she filed for divorce from Phillips.
+In February 2018, she filed for divorce from Phillips and cited irreconcilable differences as the reason for the divorce.
 It was finalized on September 13, 2018.